arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.all.md

 This is just the opposite to the blind faith which puts up petitions to a God who is supposed to be susceptible to flattery.
 To ask God to ward off calamity, to plead with Him for special favors, is invariably to pray amiss.
 For such prayer assumes that He is the author of calamity, or that He is capricious.

-To be sure, occult doctrine agrees with the prophet Isaiah in declaring that the One Lifepower is the source of all conditions, including those we call evil.
+To be sure, occult doctrine agrees with the prophet Isaiah in declaring that the One Life-Power is the source of all conditions, including those we call evil.
 Certain it is, also, that the prayer of faith is answered, even though’ 4 the God to whom it is addressed be wrongly conceived.

 No one who has given thoughtful attention to this subject can fail to be impressed by the incidents in the life of such a man as George Mueller, who conducted several orphanages in England on the assumption that God answers prayer.
 Yet an occult student would find it difficult to believe in the actual existence of a God such as the one to whom George Mueller addressed his prayers.